-- The cost of repairs of damage caused by you, a member of your family, visitor or a pet will be met by you - If you're worried about the security of your home, let us know.
+- If you, a member of your family, a visitor or a pet cause damage and we have to repair it, you'll have to pay for this - If you're worried about the security of your home, let us know.
 In some cases we may be able to put on extra locks

-• If someone's broken in and damaged anything, you should let the police know and get a crime reference number.
+If someone's broken in and damaged anything, you should let the police know and get a crime reference number, otherwise we may charge you for the repair.

 - What the problem is, such as: lock stiff, lock or handle broken, door sticking, not closing properly or damaged?

 - Which door is it: front, back or side?

 - Is it a shared entrance?

 What type of lock or latch has it got?

 Can you still lock the door?

-- What is it made of: wood, plastic (UPVC)?
+- What is it made of: wood, plastic (upvc)?

 - If glass, what type is it: plain, frosted or wired?
 Is it double-glazed?

 - What type of lock it is: mortice, cylinder mortice, rim lock, multi-point or cylinder rim nightlatch (Yale or Union)?